-- (a) authorisations converted, under the resource operations plan, to water allocations; and - (b) water allocations converted, under the resource operations plan, from authorisations; and - (c) local government authorities replaced with water entitlements under section 51.
+- (a) authorisations converted, under the resource operations plan, to water allocations; and - (b) water allocations converted, under the resource operations plan, from authorisations.

 55 Location for taking water

 The location for taking water stated on a water allocation must include the place at which water could have been taken under the authorisation.